lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

 ```

 Note that our callback module doesn’t implement all the callbacks it would need
-as part of a full-blown OTP application; we’ll do that in a future post.
-Also,
+as part of a full-blown OTP application; we’ll address much of that in the next
+post.

-we've taken the easy way out for exports (and this is generally frowned upon):
+Also, we've taken the easy way out for exports (and this is generally frowned upon):
 we don't explicitly state which functions we consider public and should be
-exported.
-We're trying to keep Part I very simple; in Part II, we'll update our
+exported (leaving private functions un-exported).
+We're trying to keep Part I very
-code to reflect the best practices and community conventions.
+simple so that the concepts don't get lost in the details.

 ## Up Next

 The next post will carry on with ``gen_server``, updating it to handle errors
-in a better way and fixing it to adhere to community standards.
+in a better way and fixing it to reflect the best practices and community
+conventions.

 ----